 The West End along Oxford Street, Regent Street and Piccadilly was transformed in the early decades of the 20th century, with the building of new hotels, restaurants and department stores.
 Almost all of London’s large retail stores had grown and evolved from humble beginnings, usually a single drapers’ shop.
 It was thus unusual when the American entrepreneur H. Gordon Selfridge opened a giant store on Oxford Street selling numerous types of goods in various departments from the outset.
 From the first decade of the century a second-hand fair opened at the large wholesale animal market at Caledonian Road and for the next few decades was one of the great London attractions, with over 700 stalls by the start of the Great War.
 There were over one hundred street markets in London in the 1930s.
 A new system of regulating them was introduced in 1927 and with a greater degree of organization they started to be patronized by the middle classes and not just the poorer parts of society.

 At the beginning of the 20th century there was a growing movement of democrats and revolutionaries in Russia who were being ruthlessly hunted down by the Tsar’s police.
 Some notable members of the Marxist movement moved to London where they could meet together undisturbed to make their future plans.
 In 1903 the Second Congress of the Russian Social Democratic Party took place in Tottenham Court Road, organised by Vladimir Lenin.

 In 1910 a gang of revolutionary activists from Latvia attempted to break into a jeweller’s shop but police were alerted.
 In the ensuing shoot-out four police were shot dead but the gang escaped.
-Several weeks later the authorities received information that the gang were hiding at Sidney Street in Whitechapel and two hundred police officers surrounded the house.
+Several weeks later the authorities received information that they were hiding at Sidney Street in Whitechapel and 200 police officers surrounded the house.
 In the ensuing siege, attended by Home Secretary Winston Churchill, the house caught alight and the gang members died.